visciang/mbs/docs/configuration.md

 The approach of mbs is to have an explicit component's inclusion and it doesn't support auto-discovery.
 Auto-discovery (via wildcard globs search) works well in small repository, but it's heavy on the filesystem when you work on repositories with lots of (git untracked) files.

-Even more, being explicit, you can put in or out a component just adding or removing the component directory from the project file.
+Even more, being explicit, you can easily include or exclude a component from the build adding or removing the component directory from the project file.

 `.mbs-project.json`